 Two jalapeños were added to the dish with one seeded and the other unseeded.
 I may seed the second jalapeño pepper next time or only put in one to reduce the heat.

-I really enjoyed this spicy chili pepper chicken even though it was a lot hotter than expected.
+I really enjoyed this spicy crockpot chicken chili stew even though it was a lot hotter than expected.
 The thing I really like about this dish is how little time it requires for preparation and the fact that it can be easily put together the night before.

 Spicy Crock Pot Chili Pepper Chicken